maldua/zimbra-foss-builder/README.md

 ### Docker user

 ```
-sudo usermod -a -G docker myuser
+sudo usermod -a -G docker zbuilder
 ```

 ### Git ssh keys

-In your build machine you can create a key by doing this:
+*Note: The commands below need to be run as the `zbuilder` user.*

+You need to run the command below in order to create a key.

 ```
 ssh-keygen -t rsa -b 4096 -C "zimbra-builder@domain.com"